 Review: Samson SR850 – On A Low Budget?

 A review on the Samson SR850 studio headphones, a clone of the Superlux HD668B .
-Priced at only $49.90 will the Samson SR850 be able to save your mixes in the studio?
+Priced at only $42 (at time of writing) will the Samson SR850 be able to save your mixes in the studio?

 First off, I want to admit that I’m a producer who doesn’t like using headphones.
 I understand the benefits of using headphones in the mixing process, however I find myself expressing music better when I’m producing in front a nice pair of studio monitor speakers.
 So I use headphones occasionally to check my mixes and only when I absolutely must use them, for instance when I’m travelling.